Trump declared to be in 'very good health' after annual physical

 Recent presidents have undergone physical exams as a way of assuring the public that they are in good health and fit to serve the country.
 This examination was Trump's second in office.

-Last year, the president's physical was performed by Dr. Ronny Jackson, who was nominated to head the Veterans Affairs Department, leading to his being replaced by Conley.
+Last year, the president's physical was performed by Dr. Ronny Jackson, who was nominated to head the Department of Veterans Affairs, leading to his being replaced by Conley.
 Jackson ultimately withdrew his nomination following accusations of drinking on the job and overprescribing medication to patients.

 Trump, 72, does not drink alcohol or smoke.
 However, he is known to enjoy fast food.